 - The fact that Phineas and Ferb manage to outsmart Baljeet even when his intelligence has been boosted by the brain stimulating helmet.

-- Monogram's son Monty (who actually ''does'' want to follow in his dad's footsteps) gets one by epically fighting and defeating Doofenshmirtz's student Rodrigo (who is actually evil) with acrobatics (and enamoring himself to Vanessa).
+- Monogram's son Monty (who actually ''does'' want to follow in his dad's footsteps) gets one by epically fighting and defeating Doofenshmirtz's student Rodrigo (who is far more evil than Doof) with acrobatics (and enamoring himself to Vanessa).
 And the combination of acrobatics with fighting evil has got to be a nod to Nightwing of DC.